thruthesky/cms/README.md

 * `email address` is a part of security.
 It must be kept in secret and never reveal.

 * If page has 'submit' in its name, then layout will not be shown. only the content from the page script will be shown.

+### User profile

+* User profile photo must be saved with the `photo_url` key of the user's meta.
+  * User profile photo may be coming from social service.
+In this case, there will be no photo ID in user response.

 ### How to load layout